julian-molina/Documentation/pages/suite/suite-how-to-contribute-an-indicator.md

 As such, the sustainable way to organize contributions of indicators is that each contributor owns and maintains his or her own data mine.
 If you set up a data mine and complete the documentation as described below, we may include your data mine in the next official release of Superalgos.

-{% include important.html content="All contributions are subject to the terms of the <a href='https://github.com/Superalgos/Superalgos/blob/master/LICENSE' rel='nofollow' rel='noopener' target='_blank'>LICENSE</a>." %}
+{% include important.html content="All contributions are subject to the terms of the <a href='https://github.com/Superalgos/Superalgos/blob/master/LICENSE' rel='nofollow' rel='noopener' target='_blank'>Apache License 2.0</a>. " %}

 ## Documenting the Indicator